FindMySchool LogoFindMySchool

 Best suited to families across Liverpool seeking excellent girls' secondary education without fees, particularly those who value character development alongside academic achievement.
 The main challenge lies in admission: getting through the door requires early organisation, careful attention to the dual application process, and acceptance that demand far exceeds supply.

 The Belvedere Academy achieved Outstanding grades for behaviour and attitudes and personal development in its March 2025 Ofsted inspection, with Good ratings for quality of education, leadership, and sixth form provision.
-GCSE results place it in the top 15% of schools in England, ranking 686th nationally and 6th in Liverpool.
+GCSE results are strong, ranking 1,062nd nationally for GCSE academic outcomes and 5th in Liverpool.
 The school has educated girls in Liverpool since 1880 and is part of the prestigious Girls' Day School Trust network.

 Applicants must complete two forms: the preference form through Liverpool City Council AND a separate Belvedere application form via the school website.
 Both are essential.
-Key dates for September 2026 entry include Open Evening on 26th June 2025, application deadline of 12th September 2025, Assessment Day on 4th October 2025, and offer notifications on 2nd March 2026.
+For 2027 entry, Liverpool's coordinated secondary timetable opens applications on 1 September 2026, closes on 31 October 2026, and releases offers on 1 March 2027.
 All applicants complete a fair banding assessment.

 No. The school uses fair banding to ensure an all-ability intake.
 Applicants complete a non-verbal reasoning assessment that places them into bands; the school then admits proportionally from each band.
 However, 10% of places (18 annually) are allocated to students demonstrating music aptitude through a separate listening test.

-At GCSE in 2024, the Attainment 8 score was 57.1 (England average: 45.9), with 38% of grades at 9-7.
-At A-level, 49% of grades fell at A*-B, slightly above the England average.
-Progress 8 of +0.18 indicates students make above-average progress from their starting points.
-The school ranks in the top 15% nationally for GCSE outcomes.
+In the current GCSE dataset, the Attainment 8 score is 53.8, with 31.2% of grades at 9-7.
+At A-level, 60% of grades fell at A*-B. Progress 8 of +0.17 indicates students make above-average progress from their starting points.
+The school ranks 1,062nd nationally for GCSE academic outcomes.

 The Girls' Day School Trust is the UK's leading network of girls' schools, comprising 25 schools and academies.
 Benefits include employer partnerships with PwC and Rolls-Royce, CareerStart development programmes, GDST scholarships, and an alumnae network of 75,000 members across universities and professions.